Quantum sensing with discrete time crystals in the Lipkin-Meshkov-Glick Model: Order Parameter

 \section{Order Parameter}

 To investigate the DTC phase, we examine the stroboscopic dynamics of the magnetization along the $z$-axis, defined as

 where $n$ denotes the stroboscopic time (number of Floquet cycles).
-Fig.~\ref{fig mag}(a) presents the evolution of $m_z(n, \epsilon)$ for last $50$ periods for different values of $\epsilon$.
+Fig.~\ref{fig mag}(a) presents the evolution of $m_z(n, \epsilon)$ for last $40$ periods for different values of $\epsilon$.
 For small $\epsilon$, the magnetization exhibits persistent oscillations with period $2\tau$, signaling robust DTC order.
 As $\epsilon$ increases, these oscillations gradually decay, and the system transitions to a non-oscillatory regime.
 The presence of period doubling is confirmed by the pronounced peak at frequency $\omega = \pi/\tau$ in the subharmonic Fourier spectrum, as illustrated in the inset to Fig.~\ref{fig mag}(a).
 Fig.~\ref{fig mag}(b) displays $m_z(n, \epsilon)$ as a function of $\epsilon$ for several time steps $n = 200$ to $221$, revealing a pronounced suppression of oscillations as $\epsilon$ increases and indicating a transition from DTC to trivial (non-DTC) behavior.
 To locate this boundary more precisely, we compute the susceptibility,

 The inset of Fig.~\ref{fig mag}(b) presents both the stroboscopic magnetization and the susceptibility as a function of $\epsilon$, fixing $n=101$ and $N=300$.
-A sharp peak is evident in the susceptibility at $\epsilon_c \approx 0.128$, suggesting a second-order phase transition dividing the DTC and non-DTC regimes.
+A sharp dip in susceptibility is evident at $\epsilon_c \approx 0.128$, suggesting a second-order phase transition dividing the DTC and non-DTC regimes.

 For a quantitative characterization of the nature of the transition, we define an order parameter as the long-time average of the revived magnetization: